Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

 This place is the epicentre of cuisine in Venice and is a great place to relax and sit in the special ambience.

 Note, Harry’s is not a plush or nicely decorated bar or even a bar with a nice view, people come here to experience the richly steeped history of the place and enjoy a cocktail and a bite.
 Will you pay exorbitant prices?
 Yup.
 But, just like Caffe Florian, it’s a quintessential Venice experience.

 Venetian Mask Shop

 Either visit Ca Del Sol to admire the artistry and importance of the Venetian mask in Venice’s history, or purchase a mask yourself!
+It’s a great keepsake to remember your epic two days in Venice.
 The storekeeper is always really helpful.

 Libreria Acqua Alta Bookstore

 Okay, this spot has received some Instagram fame due to its interesting pile of books out front.
 Libreria Acqua Alta, meaning “Book Store of High Water“, is an old-world style place with books, magazines and maps stuffed into every corner.